aswasif007TT/word-check-localdev/README.md

 This repository is the local development orchestrator.
 It has two purposes:

-- Outline the system requirements for running the microservices
+- Outline the requirements for running the microservices
 - Allow the developers to be able to run the project with minimal knowledge

-## System Requirements
+## Requirements

 - Docker v20
 - Docker Compose v2